-The German behind the Bombay Talkies camera
+A new show triggers a look at some Indo-German collaborations in art

 Fresh perspective

-Another cross-border connection was the Moravian-born scholar-curator/ art historian Stella Kramrisch (1896-1993).
+Another cross-border connection, other than the pioneering German architect and designer in Indore, Eckart Muthesius (1904-1989), was the Moravian-born scholar-curator/ art historian Stella Kramrisch (1898-1993).
 At the University of Vienna she studied Sanskrit while earning her doctorate in Art History.
 In 1919 she was invited to lecture at Oxford University, where she met Rabindranath Tagore and accepted his invitation to teach at Kala Bhavan in Santiniketan.

 Kramrisch reached India in 1920 and taught at Santiniketan till 1923, moving on to become the first Professor of Indian Art History at Calcutta University.